sulavneupane/gRPC-Server/README.md

 # gRPC Server
-A sample project to setup a gRPC Server
+A simple project to setup a gRPC Server using Go language

 ## Install Proto Compiler (protoc) on MacOS
 ```shell